HL7/fhir-us-ndh/input/intro-notes/StructureDefinition-ndh-OrganizationAffiliation-intro.md

 Constrains the cardinality of OrganizationAffiliation.active (1..1)

 All references SHALL conform to the appropriate National Directory of Healthcare Providers & Services (NDH) Implementation Guide profile

-Adds extensions:
-qualification (0..*) -
-identifier.dentifier-status (0..1) - indicates the status of an identifier for the role usage-estriction (0..*) - indicates whether disclosure of any data associated with this role is restricted telecom.via-intermediary (0..1) - a reference to an alternative point of contact for this role telecom.contactpoint-available time (0..*) - indicates when the point of contact for this role is available